andre-maree/Microflow/README.md

 > Microflow is a dynamic and powerful micro-service orchestrator with webhook functionality.

+Read more about Microflow in the [wiki](https://github.com/andre-maree/Microflow/wiki "wiki").

 ## API Overview:
 The base URL for all calls is "microflow/v1".
 The full url will look like this: http://localhost:7071/microflow/v1/UpsertWorkflow/{globalKey?}